Download Careers360 App

 Frequently Asked Questions (FAQs)

-There is no doubt that having sound knowledge of the conventional techniques of painting especially those of traditional Indian painting will go a long way in enhancing your performance in design aptitude tests.
-These teach you how to appreciate any colour scheme, composition, and, of course, storytelling.
+The understanding of traditional Indian painting techniques teach you how to appreciate any colour scheme, composition, and, of course, storytelling.
 It also serves the purpose of educating people regarding these forms of art and to some extent, this means achieving cultural sensitivity that is crucial in design.

 2. Which of the Classical Indian painting styles are given more emphasis in the DAT exams?